 Leading UK-focused downstream energy company Essar Oil UK plans to install a new 45 million pound refinery-based hydrogen furnace.

-The furnace will have an improved energy efficiency of four percent compared to existing furnaces, which will save 16,600 tonnes of carbon dioxide per annum, as well as reduce ongoing maintenance costs.
+The furnace will have an improved energy efficiency of four percent compared to existing furnaces, saving 16,600 tonnes of carbon dioxide per annum and reducing ongoing maintenance costs.

 The furnace is set to be installed in 2022 and will become fully operational by next year.